-Students take core courses in their concentration, including research and education/teaching.
+Students take core courses in their concentration, including research and teaching and faculty leadership.
 For example, they can participate in biological research through the anatomical sciences track or undertake research in the motor control area of physical therapy, advancing the knowledge of amputee rehabilitation.
 Students examine the end results of health practices in the outcomes research concentration.

 The School of Health Sciences at Miami-Dade College offers both certificate and associate's degree programs in allied health.
 Students can pursue careers that include dental hygienist, sonographer, physician assistant and first responder.
 There is also a physical therapy assistant program at the school that was established in 1967.

 Associate in Science in Physical Therapy Assistant

 Students enrolled in the physical therapy assistant program must complete 74 credits of general education and science courses.
 The program teaches students how to perform therapies that involve massage, exercise, hot and cold pack treatments and electrical stimulation.
 Courses cover topics in anatomy and physiology, kinesiology, therapeutic procedures, rehabilitation procedures and neurological deficits.
 The clinical portion of the program is completed in a Miami Dade County healthcare facility.

 Florida International University